American Ceylon Mission: Social impact

 With the amalgamation of North Ceylon Missions into the Church of South India (CSI), most properties and existing educational institutions are managed by the CSI.

 Their intrusion into Jaffna also had other unintended consequences.
 The concentration of efficient Protestant mission schools in Jaffna produced a revival movement among local Hindus led by Arumuga Navalar, who responded by building many more schools within the Jaffna peninsula.
 Local Catholics too started their own schools as a countermeasure.
 The state also had its share of primary and secondary schools.
 Thus saturated with educational opportunities, many Tamils became literate.
 This was used by the British colonial government to hire Tamils as government servants in British-held Ceylon, India, Malaysia and Singapore.

 By 1956, 50% of clerical jobs were held by Tamils, although they were a minority of the country's population.
 Sinhalese leaders saw this imbalance as a problem that needed rectifying, and introduced discriminatory laws such as the 1956 Sinhala Only Act and the policy of standardization.
 These measures deteriorated the already frail political relationship between the communities and many experts believe it as one of the main causes of the Sri Lankan Civil War.

 Controversy

 The primary responsibility of the missionaries was to convert as many people as possible.
 They used education and medical missionary work to assist them.
 But they also published ridiculing and insulting material on native religion and practices.
-The popular deity Lord Murugan was specifically targeted.
+The popular deity Murugan was specifically targeted.
 This started the backlash against Christian missionaries.
 Many early converts like C. W. Thamotharampillai and Carol Visvanathapillai came back to Hinduism.
 This also resulted in formation of many Hindu Schools and more political awareness for native Tamils.
 Today around 10% are Christians with Catholics forming 90% of the Christians in Sri Lanka.